digitaltembo/readings/_posts/2019-11-02-Gardens-of-the-Moon-(Malazan-Book-of-the-Fallen,-#1).md

 ---
-title: "Gardens of the Moon (Malazan Book of the Fallen, #1)"
+title: "Gardens of the Moon"
+subtitle: "(Malazan Book of the Fallen, #1)"
 author: Steven Erikson
 authorSort: Erikson, Steven
 pageCount: 657